 Due to concerns about data security and integrity, a growing number of legislative and regulatory bodies have adopted consumer notification and other requirements in the event that consumer information is accessed by unauthorized persons and additional regulations regarding the use, access, accuracy and security of such data are possible.
-In the United States, federal and state laws provide for over 40 disparate notification regimes, all of which we are subject to.
+In the United States, federal and state laws provide for 50 disparate data breach notification regimes, all of which we may be subject to.
 Complying with such numerous and complex regulations in the event of unauthorized access would be expensive and difficult, and failure to comply with these regulations could subject us to regulatory scrutiny and additional liability.